Lab-Jaiswal/tidyukbiobank/README.md

 To avoid repetitive calls for standard diagnostic and genetic variables, we created functions to output meaningful columns, such as:

 - History of a diagnosis
-- Age and date at which diagoses were made
+- Age at which diagnoses were made
-- Current patient age based on todays date
-- Genotype data
+- Dates at which diagnoses were made

 This package also provides functions you can use to gain a broad understanding of the prevalence of disorders of interest, such as:

 - The total number of participants with a diagnosis
-- The proportion of males and females afflicated with a certain diagnosis
+- The proportion of males and females afflicted with a certain diagnosis
 - The median and mean age patients were first diagnosed

 Finally, this package allows you to define a diagnosis based on multiple sources of your choosing, such as: